Web99-web/metaadvisor.eu/content/news/2026/07/05/meta-quietly-launches-pocket-gizmo-returns-under-metas-name.md

 With a regular image, the risk is smaller.
 With a mini-app that reacts to a device, privacy and security become much more serious issues.

+## Availability: Pocket is not open everywhere

+Availability is also an important question.
+Pocket is not yet available everywhere, so some users may not see it in their App Store or Google Play at all.
+To use the app, a Meta account is required, which does not necessarily mean an active Facebook or Instagram profile.
+However, users with a blocked, restricted or inaccessible Meta identity may still have trouble accessing it.
+For now, Pocket looks more like a limited test than an app that is already available to everyone.

 ## Our view

 * Pocket is not just a new Meta app, but a continuation of the Gizmo idea under Meta’s name.